moaz-ahmed/Obsidian-latex-suite-in-VSCode/README.md

  ### Note

- Working with latex in VS Code requires a tex compiler , a great extension to help with that is (**Latex Workshop**)[https://github.com/James-Yu/LaTeX-Workshop].
+ Working with latex in VS Code requires a tex compiler , a great extension to help with that is [**Latex Workshop**](https://github.com/James-Yu/LaTeX-Workshop).
 Make sure to install it first !

-You also have to install the (hypersnips extension)[https://marketplace.visualstudio.com/items?itemName=draivin.hsnips]
+You also have to install the [hypersnips extension](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips)

 ## Usage